BirgitRijvers/NGS-assignment-workflow/README.md

 * Phandago to visualize pan/core genome and phylogenetic tree

 ## Input data
 One fastq file is required with long reads sequenced with technology from Nanopore, two fastq files are required with short reads (forward and reverse).
-Upload the files indiviually and not as collection to Galaxy.
+Upload the files individually (and not as collection) to Galaxy.

 ## Please note
 All steps untill phylogenetic reconstruction with RaXML are included in the galaxy workflow (.ga file), but additional steps are required to visualize the results with Phandago: